UsabilityEngineering/Sound-Space/design/README.md

 Lets visit the profile page by clicking on the person icon on the top of the screen.
 This page allows the user to toggle between viewing their liked songs and artists, in addition to accessing their liked or created playlist also accessible through the library icon.
 Additionally towards the top of the page is information about the profiles posts, followers, and who the user is following.

 We chose this design to first inform the user of their profile statistics and also easily access content associated with their profile.
 We understood that the library icon directed you to the same page of the profile icon, but we wanted to give the user a faster way to access their frequently viewed content.
+This aids personas like Steven Williams and Jermey Jones in swiftly acessing their favorite content.

 <img src="../design/artboards/Profile Page idea 1 – 4.png" width="400">